Athletes, Musicians, and Dancers

 Many folks do not know that TrPs can greatly reduce involved muscle strength.

 It’s important to undestand that although “rolling” your trigger points can offer symptomatic relief, it is not Trigger Point therapy.

-We’ve found that athletes who subscribe to our Trigger Point Therapy method consistently report having improved muscular performance.
-This typically manifests in greater speed, agility, and endurance.
+Athletes (and yes, this includes those who apply daily sustained stress to their muscles, such as dancers and musicians) who subscribe to our Trigger Point Therapy method, consistently report having improved muscular performance.
+This typically manifests in less pain, greater speed, agility, and importantly, greater endurance.

-Not only will comprehensive trigger point bodywork effectively treat athlete’s pain issues; it also has the effect of improving athletic performance, even if there is no pain symptom involved.
+What this means is that not only can comprehensive trigger point therapy effectively treat athlete’s pain issues, it also has the effect of improving athletic performance even if there is no pain symptom involved.